Huge eruption on Italy’s Mt. Etna leaves tourists fleeing volcano

 The volcano on the Italian island is a popular tourist destination visited by 1.5 million people a year, many of whom trek almost all the way to its summit.

 Although Mt.
-Etna is one of the world’s most active volcanos, there hasn’t been an eruption of this magnitude since 2014, according to the National Institute of Geophysics and Volcanology Observatory.
+Etna is one of the world’s most active volcanoes, there hasn’t been an eruption of this magnitude since 2014, according to the observatory.

 These eruptions often stop as quickly as they start, the observatory added, though explosions are still increasing in intensity and the mountain is spewing out a very small amount of lava and fire.

-This eruption, which began overnight, produced explosions heard as far away as Taormina and Catania, which are about 50 kilometers and 40 kilometers (31 miles and 25 miles) away, respectively, according to several witnesses who posted footage on social media.
+The eruption, which began overnight, produced explosions heard as far away as Taormina and Catania, which are about 50 kilometers and 40 kilometers (31 miles and 25 miles) away, respectively, according to several people who posted footage on social media.

+One eyewitness told CNN the eruption on Monday was characterized by a “sudden, powerful boom.”

+“Today’s eruption seemed, at first, similar to others — but what made it stand out was a sudden, powerful boom,” said hiking guide Alessio Zocco, 33, who works on the volcano.
+“It was a dramatic moment, but fortunately short-lived.

 The observatory said that the preliminary observations show a “partial collapse” of the northern flank of the volcano’s southeast crater, which has produced spectacular lava flows during recent eruptions in the last few months.